 Zimbabwe orders total lockdown from Monday to combat coronavirus

-Zimbabwe will impose a nationwide lockdown for 21 days from Monday to help curb the spread of the coronavirus and security forces could be deployed to enforce it, President Emmerson Mnangagwa said on Friday.
+Zimbabwe will impose a nationwide lockdown for 21 days from Monday to help curb the spread of the coronavirus, and security forces may be deployed to enforce it, President Emmerson Mnangagwa said on Friday.

-Only state and health workers on duty will be exempted from the lockdown, while funeral gatherings should not involve more than 50 people, the 76-year-old president said in a live television broadcast.
-"Some of the measures will be drastic and are sure to upset the daily routines of our lives," Mnangagwa said.
+The decision is seen hurting an economy already struggling with a drought, shortages of foreign exchange and a staggering unemployment rate of over 90%, forcing people to survive on informal trade.
+Mnangagwa said in a live broadcast that only state and health workers on duty will be exempted from the lockdown, while funeral gatherings should not involve more than 50 people.

+"Some of the measures will be drastic and are sure to upset the daily routines of our lives.
+Should it become necessary, security forces will be deployed to assist in the enforcement of these measures," Mnangagwa said.
+Nelson Chamisa, the main opposition leader and usually a strident critic of Mnangagwa and his government, said he supported the government's decision as Zimbabwe was "in circumstances of a catastrophe."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)